-In Playback mode, scroll to a photo, and then touch $\square$ $\longrightarrow$ an option.
+In Playback mode, scroll to a photo, and then press [MENU] \rightarrow Edit Image \rightarrow an option.

-- You can also edit images in Playback mode by selecting a photo, and then pressing [Fn] or [MENU] → Edit Image. - Some images may not be edited with the Image Edit function.
-In this case, use a supplied image editing software. - The camera will save edited photos as new files. - When you edit photos, the camera will automatically convert them to a lower resolution.
+- Some images may not be edited with the Edit Image function.
+In this case, use other image editing software. - RAW files cannot be edited with the Edit Image function.
+In this case, use the supplied image editing software. - The camera will save edited photos as new files. - When you edit photos, the camera will automatically convert them to a lower resolution.
 Photos that you rotate or resize manually are not automatically converted to a lower resolution. - You cannot edit photos while viewing files as a folder.
 Open the folder and select a photo to edit each photo.